For help with CarPlay, please see our CarPlay Guide.

 For TXT files, each line of the file is used to specify an address or coordinate.
 Unlike XLSX and CSV, there is no option to name the resulting map pin when importing from TXT files.

 When complete, repeat the save/clear procedure above for any further routes needed for your trip.
-Routes are saved to the "Bookmarks" tab (on iOS, under the icon at the top-right of the map).
+Routes are saved to Bookmarks.
 When loading a route bookmark you can choose to leave the previous route's pins on the map, but only up to 150 at a time will show an active route.

 To set a place as an overnight stop (e.g. leave at 7 am), first add the pin to your route by setting it as a WayPt.
-Then tap Route Options (on iOS, the icon at the top-left of the map), tap the pin in the list, and set a "Leave at..." layover of 7 am (no "full days" should be added to leave the next morning).
+Then tap the Route button, tap the pin in the list, and set a "Leave at..." layover of 7 am (no "full days" should be added to leave the next morning).

 If there were any gaps in the search results, you can use the "Route from selected pin" search option, which performs just one search X hours from a pin in your route.
 First, tap the route pin/waypoint on the map before the search gap , then tap the search "Type" button and select "Route from selected pin".
 Change the search by +/- 0.5 hours (7.5, 8.5, etc.) or more, and repeat the search to find additional places near the gap along the route.Additional options